Like it or not Medicaid has become a middle class nursing home financing system. Not out of greed, but out of necessity.

 Our standard approach to political problem solving is part of the problem.
 Namely, too much “either-or” thinking, and not enough “and” thinking.

-According to Prudential’s Long Term Care Cost Study 2010 nursing home costs can easily approach $70,000 annually in North Carolina and Georgia.
+According to Genworth (one of the larger and more reputable long term care insurance providers) the median 2015 nursing home costs can exceed $80,000 annually.
+The Wall Street Journal puts that number at $91,250.
 Also, the annual out-of-pocket costs for a family caregiver can be huge, not to mention a heavy burden in physical, mental and emotional pain.
 Altered work schedules, depression and stress can cost employers billions in lost productivity.

 The existing Medicaid-based system offers fairly comprehensive coverage for the poor, but for the middle class the problem with the current system is that they are – well – middle class.
 To become eligible, people must impoverish themselves.
 That comes easily enough after a year or two in a nursing home.